 - Research supports the following techniques to help you remember more of what you have learned:

 - Do a final review of the material right before you go to sleep.
 Take a few minutes to review again in the morning.

 - Take a brief wakeful rest after learning something new.
 Sit and rest quietly with your eyes closed for a few minutes after a period of learning.

-- Exercise (go for a brisk walk, a short run, or just play outside) before sitting down to study, and incorporate exercise into your study breaks.
+- Incorporate exercise into your study time: go for a brisk walk, a short run, or just play outside.
+Exercise before you sit down to study and during your study breaks.

 Cramming for an exam “is a shortsighted, superficial, and utterly profitless struggle to cram a great deal of information into one's mind.
 Its chief product is to overlay what has been learned during the term with confusion."